VisionOPD/Vision-OPD/README.md

 Supported benchmarks: `vstar`, `zoombench`, `hrbench-4k`, `hrbench-8k`, `mme-realworld`, `mme-realworld-cn`, `mmvp`, `cv-bench`, `mmstar`, `pope`.

 The evaluation script runs inference via the OpenAI-compatible API.
 Judge configuration can be set via `JUDGE_API_BASE` / `JUDGE_MODEL_PATH` environment variables.
+We use `openai/gpt-oss-120b` as the judge model.
+Other powerful models like Qwen3.5 or closed-source models are also recommended.

 To evaluate Qwen3.5 models as baselines, set `ENABLE_THINKING=False` to run in non-thinking mode, for example: